What is Probate Estate?

 When Must an Estate Go Through Probate?

-Not all estates will go through the probate process.
+If you are wondering ‘what is probate in real estate,’ consider that not all estate will go through the probate process.
 Each state has a list of requirements that allow certain estates to avoid probate.
 In most cases, it has to do with the size or value of the estate.
 Some states require the estate to be only personal property with no real property included.
 Others allow for real property but require there to be only one heir.
 To know if an estate must be probated, you should check with your state laws or a probate attorney.

 What Assets are Included in a Probate Estate?